Take the quiz

 Eating with aligners

-This is another major difference between braces and aligners - with aligners, you can enjoy any type of food, no problem.
-When you eat food, you only have to take out the aligners and store them in their box until it’s time to put them back in after brushing your teeth.
+You can enjoy any type of food without much of a problem when wearing aligners.
+Simply take out the aligners and store them in their box until it’s time to put them back in after brushing your teeth.

 Clear aligners vs metal braces: what type of orthodontic treatment is best for me?